wdpowell03/pingpong/README.md

 I used HTML, CSS (Bulma), and JS to make this interactive game.
-The initial code along only implemented a score keeping feature, but I want to expand on that and make a simple, fun way to pass time.
+The initial code along only implemented a score keeping feature, but I wanted to expand on that and make a simple, fun way to pass time.

-Click "Hit The Ball" then take your choice of Rock, Paper, or Scissors to try and score on the computer.
+Click "Hit The Ball", then take your choice of (Rock, Paper, or Scissors) to try and score on the computer.

 Find the current running version @ pingpong-mini-game.vercel.app